chapmanjacobd/library/README.md

 And you can always add more later--even from different websites.

-    lb tubeadd maker.db !TEDx
     lb tubeadd maker.db --yt-dlp-config playlistend=1000

 To prevent mistakes the default configuration is to download metadata for only the newest 20,000 videos per playlist/channel.

+    lb tubeadd maker.db !TEDx

-Be aware that there are some YouTube Channels which have many--for example the TEDx channel has about 180,000 videos.
+Be aware that there are some YouTube Channels which have many items--for example the TEDx channel has about 180,000 videos.
 Some channels even have upwards of two million videos.
-Probably more than you could watch in one sitting.
+More than you could likely watch in one sitting.
 On a high-speed connection (>500 Mbps), it can take up to five hours just to download the metadata for 180,000 videos.
 My advice: start with the 20,000.

 #### 1a.
 Get new videos for saved playlists

     lb tubeupdate

-Tubeupdate will go through all the added playlists and fetch metadata of any new videos.
+Tubeupdate will go through all added playlists and fetch metadata of any new videos not previously seen.

+    lb tubeupdate --yt-dlp-config download_archive=rel/loc/archive.txt

+You can also include your own yt-dlp download archive to skip downloaded videos and stop before scanning the full playlist.

 ### 2. Watch / Listen from websites